nvella/nickmoo/README.md

 ## NML

 At the core of any MOO is an in-game scripting language and at the core of NickMOO is a custom language called NML, or the NickMOO Language.

-I chose to create a custom language instead of sandboxing Javascript or Lua as I wanted to have a common language for both player control and object scripting.
-NML is a very informal language where most structure is optional.
+NML is used for player control and in-game scripting, it is a very informal language where most structure is optional.

 For example, to send a message to the chat, a player could write